 LG sits midway on our award table having earned a 4-Star score for Overall Satisfaction.
 It’s a rating it achieves across all award categories, except for Ease of Use, for which it achieves a great 5-Star rating, indicating that LG vacuums are very user friendly.

-In New Zealand, LG sells three types of vacuums: cordless handstick units, all-in-one tower vacuums, and one bagless canister vacuum:
+In New Zealand, LG sells three types of vacuums: cordless handstick units, all-in-one tower vacuums, and a bagless canister model.
+There are seven auto-emptying tower models, six stick models and one bagless cannister vacuum.

 Cordless handstick: there are six models to choose from, offering some great features, including powerful suction, variable brush attachments, dust compaction and easy emptying, wi-fi connectivity, mopping functions and up to 120mins runtime.

-All-in-one tower vacuums: LG’s innovative tower systems enable you to store accessories, charge your vacuum cleaner and automatically empty the vacuum dust bin whenever you dock the device.
-There are three models to choose from, including the CordZero Auto Emptying Handstick + Power Mop Vac, which features a hot-water mopping function.
+Tower vacuums: LG’s tower systems enable you to store accessories, charge your vacuum cleaner and automatically empty the vacuum’s dust bin whenever you dock the device.
+Some models also feature spray and hot-water mopping functions.

 Anko is a budget brand produced by Kmart.
-Because of Anko’s low price point, it’s no surprise that it is one of only two vacuum brands in our awards survey to earn a 5-Star rating for Value for Money.
-While Anko earns a 4-Star rating for Overall Satisfaction, it does earn three 3-Star ratings, for Design, Features & Functionality and Performance, which, once again, is understandably given the brand’s focus on affordability.
+Because of Anko’s low price points, it’s no surprise that it earns a 5-Star rating for Value for Money.
+Anko earns a 4-Star rating for Ease of Use and 3-Star ratings across all other categories.

-Anko offers a complete range of budget vacuums that covers all household needs, including:
+Anko offers a range of budget vacuums including:

 Not all brands in the market qualify for our ratings (based on minimum survey sample size), but that doesn’t mean they’re not worth considering.
 Here are more brands to check out before making a purchase decision.